-Thank you for considering a fellowship in pediatric gastroenterology at Mayo Clinic.
-We strive to provide an educational opportunity that is true to the three shields of Mayo Clinic: clinical practice, education and research.
+Thank you for considering the Pediatric Gastroenterology Fellowship at Mayo Clinic.
+Our program provides an educational opportunity that embraces the three shields of Mayo Clinic: clinical practice, education and research.

 Please do not hesitate to contact me with questions.

 June 27, 2017